 - full-time student teaching

 - weekly seminars

-- take and pass WA Teacher Performance Assessment if necessary
+- WA Teacher Performance Assessment (edTPA) if necessary

 - develop Professional Portfolio

 - complete program assessments

 The timing and format of the Master's Project is dependent on the decisions of the faculty in each cohort.
 Some cohorts' work on the projects may continue in the summer.